pbanker/Umbrage_Hackathon_2025/README.md

-# AI Sales Presentation Generator
+# AI Sales Presentation Generator POC

 A pitch deck generation system that leverages AI to build customized PowerPoint presentations from a curated slide repository.
 This tool revolutionizes sales presentation creation by automatically selecting and adapting relevant slides based on specific user requirements.